Research/Scholarship

 Student Fellowships and Scholarships

-The Division of Geriatrics continues to boast high numbers of students awarded research/scholarship fellowships for the Betty Ford Summer Institute for Medical Students, IRETA Substance Abuse Fellowship, RREMS Rehabilitative Medicine Fellowship, the UNE COM Morgane Student Research Fellowship, the Carmen Pettapiece Fellowship, the Foundation for Anesthesiology Education and Research Fellowships, and others.
+The Division of Geriatrics continues to boast high numbers of students awarded research/scholarship fellowships for the Betty Ford Summer Institute for Medical Students, IRETA Substance Abuse Fellowship, RREMS Rehabilitative Medicine Fellowship, the Foundation for Anesthesiology Education and Research Fellowships, the Nth Dimension Orthopaedics Student Research Fellowship for Women and Minority Students, the UNE COM Morgane Student Research Fellowship, the Carmen Pettapiece Fellowship, and others.
+There are many medical student opportunities added each year in all fields of medicine.

 All students who are awarded fellowships present at national and local meetings to enhance professional development and complement their CVs.
-Work on publications is also supported through the division.
+Work on case studies and publications is also supported through the Division of Geriatrics.